 Loganville (Ga.)
-Grayson high four-star linebacker Owen Pappoe was one of the many visitors for Clemson’s game against Louisville on Saturday.
+Grayson five-star linebacker Owen Pappoe was one of the many visitors for Clemson’s game against Louisville on Saturday.

-It was the 2019 prospect’s first time back on campus since February.
+It was the highly touted 2019 prospect’s first time on campus since February.

 “I enjoyed the whole visit,” Pappoe said during an interview with The Clemson Insider.